iLib-js/ilib-mono/README.md

 Json files are localized in one of three different
 methods:

-1. By making a copy of the entire source file and replacing values in the copy with translations.
-The copy can be put into the directory of your choice and named after the locale.
-This is the default method that localized json files are handled.
+1. copy.
+Make a copy of the entire source file and replace values of certain properties in the copy with translations.
+The copy can be sent to any output desired directory using a template.
+Copy is the default method with which localized json files are handled.
-1. By making a copy of the source file where only the localized properties appear.
+1. copySparse.
+Make a copy of the source file where only the localized properties appear.
+The copy has the same structure as the original json file, but only properties where the value is localized appear in the output.
-1. By replacing a string value in the source file with an object that maps the name of the locale to the translation of that string:
+1. spreadSmall.
+Update values in the source json file with an object that maps from locale names to translations of the original string:

     ```json
     {